 Western is only a phone call away!

 If you’re experiencing issues with ticks or bed bugs, don’t wait until it’s too late!
-Give us a call at 1-866-623-9842 to schedule a free inspection or contact us online.
-One of our pest control Specialists will quickly determine what the most effective solution is for protecting you, your family, and your pets from these blood-sucking pests.
+Start controlling bed bugs and give us a call at 1-866-623-9842 to schedule a free inspection or contact us online.
+One of our pest control Technicians will quickly determine what the most effective solution is for protecting you, your family, and your pets from these blood-sucking pests.